code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/seattle.md

 <%= view :testimonials %>

-## Seattle-area teachers:
+## Puget Sound-area teachers:

-Code.org has partnered with
+Code.org has partnered with 12 Seattle-area districts.
+We're looking for more local teachers — in these districts and beyond — to join professional development programs.

 - Seattle Public Schools
 - Bainbridge Island Public Schools